ChocolateUI/chocolate-hooks/docs/docs/packages.en-US.md

 # Project structure

-The project is based on `yarn` to build a basic working environment, each hook is maintained separately, using the `use` prefix,
+The project is based on `yarn` to build a basic working environment, each hook is maintained separately, using the `use` prefix

 Make sure the package name is in the format of `chooks`